Experience the best Top road trips around the USA now (updated 2021)

 A wonderful day trip or extended weekend getaway from Phoenix is the wonderful city and amazing outdoor landscape of Sedona.
 Covering federal, state and county parks in the entire region, Sedona is an amazing natural wonderland of parks, hiking areas with red rock outcrops, bluffs, mountain ranges and spectacular views anywhere you go around Sedona’s magnificent landscape.
 There are so many different areas to visit to include petroglyphs caves, the historic downtown area, arts and culture and the myriad of natural wonders that you can see in the various parts of the city, perimeter and outdoor landscape.

-You can check out more of what to do on Sedona here and also check out my post of the best photo spots to visit and capture around Sedona here.
+You can check out more of what to do on Sedona here and also check out my post of the best photo spots to visit here around the Sedona area.

-So now that you’ve heard about some of these travel bloggers favorite road trips to take around the USA, hope you have bookmarked this post for future reference.
+So now that you’ve heard about some of these travel bloggers favorite road trips to take around the USA in your bucket list, hope you have bookmarked this post for future reference.
 It’s time to head out on the road and explore some of these wonderful places around the USA don’t you think?

 Thanks for visiting today and checking out this post on the Top road trips USA, if you enjoyed the images and post, could you please share it with any of the social media buttons located around the post.